sgcjw/CDE4301_website/content/report/final_report.md

 #### 6.1.2 Targeting limitations in MCU + PCB System
 While the MCU + PCB system offers significant advantages in achieving size reduction, it also presents the above mentioned limitations that need to be addressed to ensure successful implementation.
 As such, the following design improvements were made in this project to mitigate these limitations:

-* **Customisability and Scalability:** To address the challenges of customisability and scalability, a backplane system architecture was adopted.
+* **Customisability and Scalability:** To address the challenges of customisability and scalability, a backplane system architecture was adopted where MCU + MOSFET Gate Driver PCBs will exists in the form of cards.
 This modular design allows for easy replacement and upgrading of individual PCB modules, enabling users to tailor the PDS to their specific needs without requiring a complete redesign.

-* **Reliability and Durability:** To improve the reliability and durability of the MCU + PCB system, PLC will be used as the primary source of switching while MCU will be used as a redundancy.
+* **Reliability and Durability:** To improve the reliability and durability, PLC will still be used as the primary source of switching while MCU will be used as a redundancy.
 This hybrid approach leverages the strengths of both PLCs and MCUs, ensuring robust performance while maintaining the compactness of the PCB design.

 ![New Switching Signal Flow](SSF.png)
 ##### Figure 7: Switching Signal Flow in the PDS

 ### 6.2 Customisable Power Switching Logic
-As mentioned in [Section](#232-limited-capabilities-of-battery-fuel-gauge), the current control logics relied on a continous signal from PLC.
+As mentioned in [Section 3.2](#32-st-engineering-usv-pds), the current control logics of ST Engineering USV PDS relied on a continous signal from PLC.
 This approach means that if there is any signal loss from the PLC, be it PLC failure or loose connection, the power supply maybe disturbed.
 In this project, I would like to introduce a new user-customisable control logic using a latching PCB design to mitigate this risk.

 #### 6.2.1 Comparison Between New and Old Control Logic
 The diagram below illustrates the current control logic flow and the proposed new control logic.